albrow/blog-old/source/_posts/2013-07-25-setting-up-a-killer-go-development-environment.markdown

 ## Step 1: The Go Workspace

 For the Go build tools to work best, it is expected that you follow the conventional directory structure.
-You'll need to create a workspace somwhere (I put mine in `~/Documents/programming/go`) with the following three subdirectories...
+You'll need to create a workspace somewhere (I put mine in `~/Documents/programming/go`) with the following three subdirectories...

 1. `src` contains Go source files organized into packages (one package per directory),